tameshvkmsd718/assignment/README.md

 # assignment
-This is Python with Django framework Project.
+This is Python with Django Project.
-To create this project these are the process and functionalities which I used on this project:- First of all I installed the Python along with django in my machine (system).
+To create this project there are process and functionalities which I used on this project:- First of all I installed the Python along with django in my machine (system).
-After that I set up all the dependencies which are used in this project.
+After that I set up all the dependencies and requirements which are used in this project.
 In this project I used the MySQL database.
-Firstly I install the database and set all the requirement things and set the path.
+Firstly I install the database and setup all the require things and setup the path.
 I used the database schema (MySQL WB) and performed the operation of SQL Database.
 Performed the some sample data.
 I used and install all the dependencies and setup requirements and I implemented all that things in my project.